mantidproject/mantidimaging/docs/user_docs/explanations/overview.rst

 * Remove stripes with filtering
 * Remove stripes with sorting and fitting

-More details on using these are available in the :ref:`api-reference` and :ref:`user-guide`.
+More details on using these are available in the :ref:`api-reference` and :ref:`user-docs`.

 Reconstruction